michaelruocco/idv/README.md

 ## TODO list

-*  Split out use case utils so that one-time-passcode sender modules dont need to depdend on verification-context-use-case for id generator interfaces

-*  Put object mothers in separate module
+*  Put object mothers in separate module or move into production code packages

-*  Get rid of fake time generator and just use a mock, also rename time generator to clock or something similar

 *  All eligible flag against delivery method (for otp) and card (for pinsentry)